mikewlange/DemoAbilities/README.md

 PostMessage(ConversationContext context, string message, IEnumerable<MessageAttachment> attachment, CancellationToken token);
 ```

-Note that `attachment` may be left as `null` if no attachments beyond the text message are necessary.
+Note that `attachment` may be left as `null` if no attachments beyond the text message are necessary

-As noted above, it is recommended to store your strings in /Strings/Vocabulary.resx (or another resource file).